Table of Contents

-The mean of the WIS is at 100 points, the standard deviation is at 15 points and its design precludes gender differences.
-Furthermore, there are versions for adults, school children and preschool children.
+The mean of WIS is 100 points, the standard deviation is 15 points, and its design precludes gender differences.
+Furthermore, there are versions for adults, school children, and preschool children.
 The IQ is taken from the averaged verbal and performance subtests.

 - Information: What is the capital of France?

-- Comprehension: What is the thing you do if you find an injured person laying on the sidewalk?
+- Comprehension: What do you do if you find an injured person lying on the sidewalk?

-- Arithmetic: John bought three books for five dollars each, and paid ten percent sales tax.
-How much did he pay all together?
+- Arithmetic: John bought 3 books for 5 dollars each, and paid a 10% sales tax.
+How much did he pay altogether?

 - Similarities: How are a snake and an alligator alike?

-- Digit Span: The subject hears a number string once (e. g.
-7 4 9 7 2) and has to verbally repeat it forward or backwards.
+- Digit Span: The subject hears a number string once (e.g. 7 4 9 7 2) and has to verbally repeat it forward or backward.

 - Vocabulary: What is the meaning of the word ‘articulate’?

-- Digit-Symbol Coding: The subject receives a code which should help to assign specific symbols to specific numbers (e. g.
-1, 2, 3, 4).
+- Digit-Symbol Coding: The subject receives a code that should help to assign specific symbols to specific numbers (e.g. 1, 2, 3, 4).